-Following Helsinki approval and waiver of informed consent, we retrospectively collected data of 161 consecutive patients who underwent prostate biopsy in our institution between November 2017 and July 2019.
-The patients were referred to biopsy due to elevated PSA serum levels and/or abnormal digital rectal examination and/or $\geq$ 1 suspicious area on an mpMRI scan defined as score of $\geq$ 3 according to the Prostate Imaging Reporting and Data System (PI RADS v.2)(for MRGpB patients).
-We included patients with PSA levels $\leq$ 20 ng/ml and 8-12 cores taken at systematic sampling.
-2 of 63 MRGpB and 31 of the 98 TRUS biopsy patients were excluded applying these criteria.
+Following Helsinki approval and waiver of informed consent, we retrospectively collected data from 161 consecutive patients who underwent prostate biopsy at our institution between November 2017 and July 2019.
+The patients were referred to biopsy due to elevated prostate-specific antigen (PSA) serum levels and/or abnormal digital rectal examination (DRE) and/or ≥1 suspicious area on an mpMRI scan defined as score of ≥3 according to the Prostate Imaging Reporting and Data System (PI-RADS version 2) (for MRGpB patients).
+We included patients with PSA levels ≤20 ng/ml and 8-12 cores taken at systematic sampling.
+Two of 63 MRGpB and 31 of 98 TRUS biopsy patients were excluded applying these criteria.
 A final total of 128 patients were eligible for analysis, of whom 61 underwent an in-bore MRGpB and 67 underwent a TRUS-guided systematic prostate biopsy (TRUS-SB).

-All the study patients had SBs taken with the intention of performing a formal 12-core template: 2 samples (on each side) from the prostate base, 2 from mid-gland, and 2 from the apex.
+All the study patients had SBs taken with the intention of performing a formal 12-core template: two samples (on each side) from the prostate base, two from mid-gland, and two from the apex.
 All biopsies were performed transrectally following the administration of prophylactic antibiotics.

 In-bore MRGpBs were carried out using 3T MRI scanners and external coil application.
 Imaging during the biopsies included T2-weighted images, and diffusion series were used as necessary at the radiologist's discretion.
 In-bore MRGpB patients were placed in a prone position and administered general anesthesia.
-A digital rectal exam was performed to determine if there were any anatomic or pathologic conditions that could hinder transrectal biopsy and to approximate the position of the gland.
+A DRE was performed to determine if there were any anatomical or pathological conditions that could hinder transrectal biopsy and to approximate the position of the gland.
 Axial and sagittal T2-weighted images were obtained to visualize the prostate and identify the target lesion.
-A nonmagnetic portable biopsy device (DynaTRIM; Invivo, Gainesville, FL) and a dedicated software package for device tracking and target localization (DynaCAD; Invivo) were also used as previously described [11].
+A non-magnetic portable biopsy device (DynaTRIM; Invivo, Gainesville, FL) and a dedicated software package for device tracking and target localization (DynaCAD; Invivo) were also used as previously described.
 Suspected clinically significant target lesions that were detected by MRI were sampled first, followed by an SB using the last MR image acquired to mark needle coordinates for all 12 cores.
-SBs were precluded when a large lesion seen on MR left insufficient space for non-targeted sampling of an anatomic location.
+SBs were precluded when a large lesion seen on MR left insufficient space for non-targeted sampling of an anatomical location.

 The TRUS-SB patients were placed in left lateral decubitus position.
-A digital rectal exam was performed in order to evaluate prostate volume, nodularity, and pathological lesions.
+A DRE was performed to evaluate prostate volume, nodularity, and pathological lesions.
 Lidocaine 2% was then administered under TRUS guidance (7.5-MHz transducer, Brüel & Kjær, Nærum, Denmark) for local prostatic nerve block.
 Transverse and axial imaging of the prostate was used to evaluate its size and structure, and to define the peripheral zone, transitional zone, and seminal vesicles.
-TRUS-SBs were taken as previously described [12].
+TRUS-SBs were taken as previously described.

-Biopsies were performed by 2 senior urologists.
-In-bore MRGpBs were carried by a team of dedicated uroradiologist with over 8 years of experience in prostate MRI reading, an anesthesiologist, a fellowship-trained urologic-oncologist, and an experienced nurse and technician.
+Biopsies were performed by two senior urologists.
+In-bore MRGpBs were carried out by a dedicated uro-radiologist with over eight years' experience in prostate MRI reading, an anesthesiologist, a fellowship-trained urologic oncologist, and an experienced nurse and technician.
 TRUS-SBs were done by a highly experienced urologist with over 20 years' experience in this form of biopsy and a dedicated nurse.
 All biopsies took place in our tertiary center.